ytcctl/FITE7001_Capstone_Project/README.md

 - **EIP-712 attestation** — Per-transfer signed approval from Compliance Oracle, bound to `(from, to, amount, expiry, nonce)`
 - **Replay protection** — Each attestation hash is one-time-use
-- **Modules** — Concentration caps, jurisdiction whitelist / blacklist, lock-up enforcement
+- **Per-token modules** — Concentration caps (per-investor and global), jurisdiction whitelist / blacklist, and lock-up periods are all stored **per token address**, allowing each security token deployed through the factory to have independent compliance rules.
+The token contract calls `checkModules()` during `_update()`, and `msg.sender` (the token contract) is used as the key — no interface change required.

 #### `DvPSettlement.sol`
 Atomic **Delivery-versus-Payment** settlement contract.